ArielRottenberg/50524F424142494C495354494320544543484E495155455320494E20414E414C59534953/README.md

 Be aware of typos.
-Additional proofreading is required.
+Additional proofreading is required!